northforce8/northforce-web/README.md

 ## Admin Access

-The admin area is protected with Basic Authentication.
-Access it at `/admin` using the credentials configured in your environment variables.
+The admin area is protected with Supabase authentication.
+Access it at `/admin/login` using your Supabase admin credentials.

 ### Admin Features
+- Customer and partner management
-- Lead management and export
+- Project and contract management
-- System logs and monitoring
+- Time tracking and billing
+- Strategic frameworks (OKR, SWOT, etc.)
-- Configuration management
+- Lead management and analytics

 ### Security Notes
-- Always use strong passwords for admin access
+- Admin users are managed through Supabase with role-based access (admin/partner/customer)
+- All data access is protected by Row Level Security (RLS) policies
 - Keep environment variables secure and never commit them to version control
-- The admin area is automatically protected - no additional setup required

 ## Environment Variables